 Definitions

+For purposes of this policy, these terms have the following meanings:

-“Bullying” is to willfully cause physical, mental, or emotional harm to any student or to use coercion or intimidation to influence and/or obtain control over another person.
-This can occur through written, verbal, or electronically transmitted expressions (i.e., cyberbullying) or by means of a physical act or gesture.
-This includes but is not limited to such expression, act or gesture directed toward a student on the basis of that student’s academic performance, disability, race, creed, color, sex, sexual orientation, gender identity, gender expression, marital status, family composition, national origin, religion, ancestry, or the need for special education services, whether such characteristic(s) is actual or perceived.
+“Bullying” means to willfully cause physical, mental, or emotional harm to any student or to use coercion or intimidation to influence and/or obtain control over another person.
+This can occur through written, verbal, or electronically transmitted communications (i.e., cyberbullying) or by means of a physical act or gesture.
+This includes, but is not limited to, such expression, act, or gesture directed toward a student on the basis of that student’s academic performance, on the basis of the student’s weight, height, or body size, or on the basis of a protected class, as defined in District Policy AC – Nondiscrimination/Equal Opportunity, whether such characteristic(s) is actual or perceived.

 For the purposes of this policy, bullying may occur between two or more students or between adults and students.
-However, bullying that occurs against an adult is addressed separately from this policy.
+However, harassing conduct between two adults is addressed separately from this policy in Policy GBAA – Harassment or Discrimination of Employees.

 There are three general types of bullying: physical, verbal, and relational.
-Physical bullying occurs when a student is bodily harmed (e.g., hitting, kicking, spitting, or pushing).
+Physical bullying occurs when there is physical contact and it results in harm to a student or is unwelcomed; it also includes damage to property (e.g., hitting, kicking, spitting, giving a wedgie, or breaking something they own).
 Verbal bullying is harmful written or verbal communication (e.g., name-calling or threatening another student).
 Relational, or social, bullying occurs when a student’s relationships or social status are harmed (e.g., spreading rumors or anonymously posting private or unflattering information online).

 Bullying usually consists of three components that differentiate it from other forms of aggression or conflict.
 Bullying behavior is:

-intentional;
+unwanted;

 repeated or likely to be repeated; and